 Baby Friendly Hospital

-We are aiming to be certified baby friendly hospital.
+We are the first BFHI-certified hospital in Singapore.
 We encourage early breast feeding as well as rooming in the baby with mother as much as possible.

 Congratulations if you have decided to breastfeed your newborn as that is the recommended infant feeding method.